 KC Howard Guild

-The KC Howard Guild hosted its annual holiday luncheon Dec.
-3 at the Sunset Club in Seattle.
-About 200 guests browsed a silent auction for gift baskets and purchased handblown-glass ornaments.
-Fred Granados emceed a small live auction and Lisa Owen Wrenn talked about her son Keaton’s treatment for cancer at Seattle Children’s.
-The festive event raised $104,000 for uncompensated care and research.
+The KC Howard Guild hosted its 19th annual holiday luncheon Dec.
+9 at the Sunset Club in Seattle.
+About 200 guests attended the festive luncheon and bid on items in an exclusive live auction.
+Kayla Black and Michael Brown spoke about their son, Tally, and his treatment at Seattle Children’s for Ewing sarcoma.
+The event raised $106,000 for uncompensated care and research.

 Little Lemon Drops Junior Guild

 On Sept.
 7, the Little Lemon Drops Junior Guild ’s outdoor-movie night raised $8,000 for Seattle Children’s uncompensated care.
 At the event, Kat Tiscornia and Isabella Davis talked about their experiences as patients at Children’s, and attendees covered the Innis Arden Clubhouse lawn in Shoreline with blankets and chairs as they settled in to watch The Avengers.
 The evening also included a raffle and sales of popcorn and other treats.
 The junior guild started in 2007 with proceeds from its founders’ lemonade stand.
 Today it includes 15 girls ages 11 to 16 and has raised $30,000 in total for Children’s.